sharkovadarya/preorder-traversal/README.md

  - Each node consists of one or more characters
  - First left edge is either directly underneath its parent node or one character to the left of its parent node
  - First right edge is either directly underneath its parent node or one character to the right of its parent node
- - Each left edge is one character to the left of its predecessor
+ - Each left edge is one character to the left of its predecessor edge
- - Each right edge is one character to the right of its predecessor
+ - Each right edge is one character to the right of its predecessor edge
  - Last left edge is either directly above its child node or one character to the right of its child node
  - Last right edge is either directly above its child node or one character to the left of its child node
  - The tree is binary

-Output: the preorder traversal of the given tree.
+**Output**: the preorder traversal of the given tree.